 Fay Shannon has worked at JBMA as the Office Administrator for the last 2 1/2 years.
 She works closely with our families, staff and school board maintaining and organizing all financial records and internal system controls.
 Before joining JBMA, Fay spent 35 years as both Company Treasurer and Secretary of a family business.
 Currently, she additionally serves as the Commercial Property Manager of SRP Management.
 In her free time, she enjoys gardening, cooking and spending time with her family and pets.

-I have been Administrative Assistant at JBMA since June, 2004.
-When I came to interview for the job and walked around the campus with Ms. Theresa I knew this is where I wanted to be.
-This has been one of the most challenging, yet rewarding jobs I have had.
-In my spare time you will find me sitting on my back deck with a cup of coffee and a book.
+Joan has been Administrative Assistant at JBMA since June, 2004.
+When she came to interview for the job and walked around the campus with Ms. Theresa, she knew this is where she wanted to be.
+This has been one of the most challenging, yet rewarding jobs she has had.
+In her spare time you will find her sitting on her back deck with a cup of coffee and a book.